Wizards and Feminism:

 I am also inclined to think that this tolerance is probably considerably strained, or completely absent in any case where a witch seems to expect to raise such a child with the aid of public assistance, assuming the availability of such.
 (There is no evidence to suggest that the wizarding world has adopted the concept of the dole.)
 But in the case of a witch who is self-supporting, or who has a family which will support her, to raise a child without a husband is, in most cases, probably to some extent a non-issue.

-For that matter, we also have no canon evidence to establish that wizarding marriages are any more permanent, upon the whole, than Muggle marriages, although we have not yet had any examples of divorced parents among Harry’s classmates pointed out to us.
+For that matter, we also have no canon evidence to establish that wizarding marriages are any more permanent, upon the whole, than Muggle marriages, although we have not yet seen any examples of divorced parents among Harry’s classmates.
 We have, after all, become familiar with the family situations of only a very small sampling of Harry’s classmates.
 And a high percentage of those selected few are being raised by a widowed parent, by relatives other than their own parents, or outside the wizarding world altogether.

 Where illegitimacy in the wizarding world may not be a non-issue is when it comes to tracing bloodlines.
 It has already been made quite clear that there is a significant minority of wizarding society to whom bloodlines are of the utmost importance.
 I suspect that the attitude among this segment of wizarding society towards the acknowledgement of having borne or fathered an illegitimate child may be the sort of thing which must be decided upon a case-by-case basis.
 In some cases, particularly outside those factions which are excessively concerned with their bloodlines, the child is acknowledged without fuss, the lack of a marriage having been by mutual agreement.
 In other cases, within such sectors of society, the existence of such a child may be highly embarrassing, if not actively dangerous to either the child or its parents and the information is suppressed.
 Such unacknowledged children would probably not be regarded as marriageable within that sector of society.
 But only within that sector, and outside of that sector, the exact components of their bloodlines may not matter.